EugeneCarbado/100DaysOfCodeJournel/journal/round-1-log.md

 * Progress today - Today I've been working on the info boxes and also figuring out where to start with the Javascript.
 I need to also think about layeringthe div's
 * Challenges you faced - Figuring out how the Javascriot should work.
 * Tasks for tomorrow - Learn about css positioning.

+## Day 28
+.
+* Project you are working on - (https://www.frontendmentor.io/challenges/coding-bootcamp-testimonials-slider-4FNyLA8JL)
+* Progress today - I learnt a valuable lesson today about css rules with backgrounds.
+So now i'm changing the code so I can get better results.
+* Challenges you faced - Starting th code again from scratch
+* Tasks for tomorrow - Finish writing new code.